American Maidenhair Fern, Five-Finger Fern

 Most are of tropical origin; some are western natives.
 All form spreading clumps over time.
 Stems are thin, wiry, and dark.
 Fronds are finely cut; leaflets are mostly fan shaped, bright green, thin textured.
 Plants need steady moisture and soil rich in organic matter.
 Protect from snails and slugs.
 Most maidenhair ferns die back to some extent in winter.
 Kinds listed as indoor or greenhouse plants may succeed in sheltered outdoor spots in mild-winter areas.Adiantum pedatum

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with similar fronds and shiny black stems.
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and shiny black stems.
 This delicate-looking fern often grows out of rock in the mist of waterfalls.
-Fronds grow 12 to 24 in., cluster on clumping rhizomes.
+Fronds grow 12–24 in., cluster on clumping rhizomes.
 It is very cold-hardy and spreads nicely beneath deciduous trees.

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with simi...
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and ...

 Stately perennials from China and Japan.
 These form 3-ft.-wide clumps of large leaves topped by daisy-...